piky/templator/README.md

 ### Define Zabbix version required in the template

-**Implemented as**: Freemarker + Java
+**Implemented as**: Freemarker + Java + Drools
 **How to use**: Use `_zbx_ver` attribute on the template level to define minimum Zabbix version required to run this template.
 Older templates will not be generated.
 You can also define `_zbx_ver` on the item level.
-Such metric will be skipped for older templates.
+Such metric will be skipped for older templates and will be removed from any graphs.
 **Next steps status**: None

 ### Special variables to use in template and prototype definitions